luciano-fiandesio/beanborg/README.md

 The workflow is based on 3 distinct stages:

 - Move a CSV file downloaded from a bank/financial institution website into the stage area
-- Import the CSV file into Beancount ledger and automatically categorize the transactions
+- Import the CSV file into the Beancount ledger and automatically categorize the transactions
-- Move the bank CSV file into archive area
+- Move the bank CSV file into the archive area

 The first stage is executed by the `bb_mover.py` script.